 Gavitt’s piercing blue eyes bore right into me.
 He suddenly broke into an expansive grin and began to chuckle.
 “Well, what do you know!
 How much change do you have for me after this game, Dennis?”

 We both giggled, and Coach Gavitt patted my back as we walked off the court together.
 For the next few minutes, we chatted amicably outside the Providence locker room.
-As he turned to head into a postgame press conference, Coach Gavitt exclaimed, “My summers in Orleans were the best, largely because of the incredible people of the Cape and the players and the people who were the Orleans Cardinals.
-By the way, Shaun, you’ll always be Dennis the Menace to me!”
+As he turned to head into a postgame press conference, Coach Gavitt exclaimed, “My summers in Orleans were the best, largely because of the incredible people of the Cape, and my players who were like family to me.
+You know, Shaun, you’ll always be Dennis the Menace to me!”

 My youngest son, Max, realized immediately that I was about to throw the most significant pitch in my then-50-years on the planet.